 When an employee believes that his or her workload is significantly higher than that of another employee, the employee may discuss the matter with his or her immediate supervisor to attempt to arrive at a solution.
-If a mutually agreeable resolution cannot be reached, the employee may meet with the Director of Human Resources or his/her designee(s), and a union representative (if the employee chooses) to discuss the matter further and attempt to arrive at a solution.
+If a mutually agreeable resolution cannot be reached, the employee may meet with the Human Resources Manager or Director or his/her designee(s), and a union representative (if the employee chooses) to discuss the matter further and attempt to arrive at a solution.